ABOUT THE NATIVE-LED NONPROFIT LIST

 What is the final deadline to sign up?

-The Final Deadline to submit your organization is Monday, April 29, 2024 via this form: https://nativeways.app.neoncrm.com/forms/nndlist2024
+The Final Deadline to submit your organization and be published before #GiveNative on Giving Tuesday is November 4, 2024 at 11:59PM Hawaii Time via this form: https://nativeways.app.neoncrm.com/forms/nnl

-What if a Native nonprofit misses the Monday, April 29, 2024 deadline but still wants to participate in Native Nonprofit Day?
+What if a Native nonprofit misses the final deadline on Monday, November 4, 2024 but still wants to participate in #GiveNative?

-If your organization would like to be on the list and missed the Monday, April 29, 2024 deadline, please sign up for our email list where we share updates on the list and other giving day opportunities: https://nativeways.app.neoncrm.com/np/clients/nativeways/subscribe.jsp?subscription=3
+If your organization would like to be on the list and missed the final deadline, please sign up for our emails to receive updates on the list and other giving day opportunities: https://nativeways.app.neoncrm.com/np/clients/nativeways/subscribe.jsp?subscription=3

 How often is this information updated?

 Currently information is accurate at the time submitted.
-All organizations on the list must submit or reconfirm their details in March and April 2024.
+All organizations on the list must submit or reconfirm their details by November 2024.

-Organizations may submit updates, additions, or corrections to their profile by Monday, May 13, 2024 to info@nativeways.org and we will do our best to accomodate those changes.
+Organizations may submit updates, additions, or corrections to their profile to info@nativeways.org.
+Final changes needed before #GiveNative 2024 should be requested by Wednesday, November 20, 2024 and we will do our best to accomodate those changes before Giving Tuesday, December 3, 2024.

 Using and Supporting This List